Mailchimp Logo

 Mailchimp Emblem

-Trying to be original in everything, the company uses its signature font called Cooper Light.
-It seems sloppy, but in reality, each letter is thought out to the smallest detail: the developers made the lines different in thickness and at the same time perfectly symmetrical.
-The owners of Mailchimp do not exclude that a similar font can be found on old vinyl records.
+To be original in everything, the company uses its signature font, Cooper Light.
+It seems sloppy, but in reality, each letter is thought out to the smallest detail: the developers made the lines of different thicknesses yet perfectly symmetrical.
+The owners of Mailchimp do not rule out the possibility that a similar font may be found on old vinyl records.

 The color choices are interesting: the old Freddie badge contained several shades of brown, beige, and blue.
-The visor of the cap was black, and the letter “M” was yellow.
-By the way, the latter color is very similar to a banana, but Mailchimp calls it Cavendish Yellow (# FFE01B).
-The current version is not so colorful: the designers have made it black and white.
-Moreover, when placing the logo on a dark background, there should be a white line around the chimpanzee’s head.
+The cap’s visor was black, and the letter “M” was yellow.
+By the way, the latter color is very similar to banana yellow, but Mailchimp calls it Cavendish Yellow (#FFE01B).
+The current version is not as colorful: the designers have made it black-and-white.
+Moreover, when placing the logo on a dark background, a white line should surround the chimpanzee’s head.

 FAQ